richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_ResourceDiagnostics.md

 * "Log Analytics costs more than we want to spend"
 * "Log Analytics doesn't retain log data for as long as we need (30d default > 730d max does not match compliance requirements)"
+* "Is there a way to pull the log data that we care about into Data Explorer?"

 ### Step 1: Prepare Infrastructure
 This solution requires the following resources: